 But equity crowdfunding also has some major drawbacks, including and most importantly, that you have to relinquish some amount of equity in your company.
 If you have shares in a growing business, you want to retain as much of that holding as possible.
 Equity gives you control, provides remuneration, and will hopefully convert into a lucrative payoff when it comes time to exit.
 The earlier you relinquish equity, the more you’ll be forfeiting in potential returns.

 If you’re interested in learning more about Equity Crowdfunding, take a look at this excellent guide from investment platform Seedrs.
 And make sure you explore the popular platforms we’ve listed below.

 Equity Crowdfunding platforms

-Debt-funding can be an excellent source of investment capital for your startup, not least because it lets you protect your equity in your business, a top priority for any entrepreneur.
+Debt financing can be an excellent source of investment capital for your startup, not least because it lets you protect your equity in your business, a top priority for any entrepreneur.

 Yes, debt funding can be expensive for startups.
 And some institutions flat out refuse to lend to early-stage businesses because they consider them too risky.
-But there are still several debt-financing facilities that could provide the capital you need to reach your next stage of growth.
+But there are still several debt financing facilities that could provide the capital you need to reach your next stage of growth.

 Here’s a breakdown of the main types of debt funding you should explore.

 The Startup Loans scheme is a state-backed initiative offering favourable rates to businesses less than two years old.
 Founders can borrow between £500 and £25,000 over a repayment term of up to 5 years, at a fixed interest rate of 6%.